Reverse Logistics Can Make or Mar Ecommerce Businesses

 Effective Reverse Logistics Management Is Crucial for Customer Delight

-When one thinks of ecommerce, one often focuses on the cycle that culminates in delivering goods to the customer.
-But there is an entire leg of the ecommerce supply chain that comes into action after goods are delivered.
+When one thinks of e-commerce, one often focuses on the cycle that culminates in delivering goods to the customer.
+But there is an entire leg of the e-commerce supply chain that comes into action after goods are delivered.
 Enter the world of "reverse logistics."
-While we read a lot about the consumer-facing side of ecommerce, the underlying fulfillment backbone isn't usually in the limelight.
+While we read a lot about the consumer-facing side of e-commerce, the underlying fulfillment backbone isn't usually in the limelight.

 There are several reasons that make reverse logistics inevitable.
 Here are some of the most common.

-Ordering a brand new iPad and receiving one that has a cracked body or a scratched screen is unacceptable.
+Damaged Goods: Ordering a brand new iPad and receiving one that has a cracked body or a scratched screen is unacceptable.
 But it is bound to happen sometimes.
 Such damaged goods get returned by the customer or the logistics provider.

-"I received the pottery wheel, but it refuses to spin" is the last thing a successful ecommerce business wants to hear.
+Malfunctioning Goods: "I received the pottery wheel, but it refuses to spin" is the last thing a successful e-commerce business wants to hear.
 But since 100% error-free performance is impossible, there will be occasions when goods will not work.
 It is not exclusive to e-commerce; it happens in physical retail too.

 But a customer who physically collects goods at a retail store finds it logical to travel back to the store to return the malfunctioning goods.
-In ecommerce, the customer would prefer a pickup from her location or at worst an option to mail in the malfunctioning product.
+In e-commerce, the customer would prefer a pickup from her location or at worst an option to mail in the malfunctioning product.

-"Give us your old and obsolete gizmo and get the latest model" is a slogan that finds appeal with many.
+Exchange Programs: "Give us your old and obsolete gizmo and get the latest model" is a slogan that finds appeal with many.
 Several customers refuse to upgrade, as they are unwilling to trash a perfectly fine, albeit old, product.

-Exchange offers are compelling for the customer, but they create the additional process of collection of goods for the ecommerce business.
+Exchange offers are compelling for the customer, but they create the additional process of collection of goods for the e-commerce business.

 Why Reverse Logistics Is Important

 If you have read the above list closely, you know that there is no escaping reverse logistics.
-But I would like you to think of reverse logistics as more than merely a necessary evil.
+Think of reverse logistics as more than merely a necessary evil.

 - Customer Retention: In much the same way as reverse logistics can act as a strategic advantage, it can also help in customer retention.
-A customer who is able to return or exchange with little pain is likely to be a satisfied customer.
+A customer who can return or exchange with little pain is likely to be a satisfied customer.
 And a satisfied customer is likely to be a customer for a long time.